History of Greenland: Home rule

-The American presence in Greenland brought Sears catalogs, from which Greenlanders and Danes purchased modern appliances and other products by mail.
+The American presence in Greenland brought Sears catalogues, from which Greenlanders and Danes purchased modern appliances and other products by mail.
 From 1948 to 1950, the Greenland Commission studied the conditions on the island, seeking to address its isolation, unequal laws, and economic stagnation.
 In the end, the Royal Greenland Trading Department's monopolies were finally removed.
 In 1953, Greenland was raised from the status of colony to that of an autonomous province or constituent country of the Danish Realm.
 Greenland was also assigned its own Danish county.
 Despite its small population, it was provided nominal representation in the Danish Folketing.

 A plantation of exotic arctic trees was created in 1954 near Narsarsuaq.

-Denmark also began a number of reforms aimed at urbanizing the Greenlanders, principally to replace their dependence on (then) dwindling seal populations and provide workers for the (then) swelling cod fisheries, but also to provide improved social services such as health care, education, and transportation.
-These well-meaning reforms have led to a number of problems, particularly modern unemployment and the infamous Blok P housing project.
+Denmark began a number of reforms aimed at urbanising the Greenlanders, principally to replace their dependence on dwindling seal populations and provide workers for the then swelling cod fisheries, but also to provide improved social services such as health care, education, and transportation.
+These reforms led to a number of problems, particularly modern unemployment and the infamous Blok P housing project.
 The attempt to introduce European-style urban housing suffered from such inattention to local detail that Inuit could not fit through the doors in their winter clothing and fire escapes were constantly blocked by fishing gear too bulky to fit into the cramped apartments.
+As of 1975 Denmark subsidised Greenland with more than $100 million annually.
+Reportedly, 80 percent of the island's 800 teachers were Danish, while only one doctor and three lawyers were Greenlandic.
 Television broadcasts began in 1982.
 The collapse of the cod fisheries and mines in the late 1980s and early 1990s greatly damaged the economy, which now principally depends on Danish aid and cold-water shrimp exports.
-Large sectors of the economy remain controlled by state-owned corporations, with Air Greenland and the Arctic Umiaq ferry heavily subsidized to provide access to remote settlements.
-The major airport remains the former US air base at Kangerlussuaq well north of Nuuk, with the capital unable to accept international flights on its own, owing to concerns about expense and noise pollution.
+Large sectors of the economy remain controlled by state-owned corporations, with Air Greenland and the Arctic Umiaq ferry heavily subsidised to provide access to remote settlements.
+The major airport is Nuuk Airport near the capital Nuuk.